rougier/python-opengl/09-lines.rst

 objects.
 And yet, they can become quite complex if we consider line thickness, cap, joint and pattern such as dotted, dashed, etc. In the end, rendering lines with perfect quality is a lot of work as you'll read below.
 But it's worth the effort as illustrated in the teaser image above.
-This cames from an interactive demo of glumpy (See the `spiral demo
+This comes from an interactive demo of glumpy (See the `spiral demo
 <https://github.com/glumpy/glumpy/blob/master/examples/spiral.py>`_).